 - 1. If the engine is cold, idle the engine for 3 to 5 minutes. - 2.
-Turn the ignition switch off and wait 2 to 3 minutes. - 3.
+Turn the ignition switch off, stop the engine and wait 2 to 3 minutes. - 3.
 Place your motorcycle in an upright position on a firm, level surface. - 4.
+Remove the oil fill cap/dipstick and wipe it clean. - 5.
+Insert the oil fill cap/dipstick until it seats, but don't screw it in.

-Check that the oil level is between the upper and lower level marks in the oil level inspection window.
+Check that the oil level is between the upper and lower level marks in the oil fill cap/dipstick.